-But there are some things that can spell the end of any relationship.
+There are some things that can spell the end of any relationship.

 Are you wondering if something that has happened or is happening in your relationship should be a deal breaker?

-If you find yourself nodding your head multiple times when reading the list below, it’s probably time to move on…
+Whilst we’re not here to make your decisions for you, if you find yourself nodding your head multiple times when reading the list below, it’s probably time to move on…

 … however reluctant you might be to accept that.